Updated: 25-Aug-19

 Black smoke: Excess fuel is entering the combustion chamber due to a faulty fuel pump, leaking injectors, vacuum leak, etc.; this also causes a running rich condition that increases fuel consumption.

-White smoke: Coolant is leaking into the combustion chamber due to head gasket failure; this also causes the oil to turn to "chocolate milk" and can ultimately lead to a blown engine.
+White smoke: Coolant is leaking into the combustion chamber due to head gasket failure, or cylinder crack; this also causes the oil to turn to "chocolate milk" and can ultimately lead to a blown engine.

 Rotten egg smell: Sulfur is being emitted from the exhaust due to a faulty catalytic converter.
 This is usually caused from running rich for too long.
 If this condition is allowed to continue, eventually the fume build-up will cause the engine to shut down.
 Catalytic converters usually last for 50,000 miles; if this condition occurs prior to this mileage interval, check the fuel system.